-One-click setup: install the UrlyUp extension in Claude Desktop, enter your key, done.
+One-click setup: install the UrlyUp extension in your AI agent, enter your key, done.
 It talks to Mac Hosting on your machine, so your key never leaves it.
 Optional cloud deploys push updates to your live urlyup.com site through a scoped, revocable token.

 Ask an AI for a website and it's live on your own public URL in seconds.
 Grow into databases, container stacks and compliance-grade setups without ever switching tools.